hackstrap/blink-npm/README.md

 1. All the props passed here are stored in a global Object with the help of context API and can be accessed anywhere in the app.
 2. **screen**,**view**,**page** props are used for in app navigation.
 Pass the correct values to load the required page.
-3. **userInfo** - We can pass all the authentication related data here.

-> For configuring the endpoint route create a .env file and pass the starting path in REACT_APP_BLINK_ENDPOINT variable

 ## License